HOW TO RECOGNISE A RESILIENT CITY?

 A resilient city draws from the strength of all its inhabitants and grows out of the differences between them.
 Resilient cities understand and embody diversity as layers of strength from which to draw upon, both in routine times as well as in times of need (both natural and man-made disasters).

-A call for interest will be launched to select 4 European pilot cities where the proposed approaches will be tested and implemented, with the direct support and expertise of project partners
+A call for interest was launched to select 4 European pilot cities where the proposed approaches will be tested and implemented, with the direct support and expertise of project partners